 Prefer a hard copy, paperback workbook?
-Then Click Here to Order One or More Hard Copies of Richbaub's Introduction to Middle School Grammar.
+Then Click Here to Order (link coming soon!)
+One or More Hard Copies of Richbaub's Introduction to Middle School Grammar.

 When preparing to teach English grammar at the middle-school level, choosing which concepts to cover and in what order to cover them is extremely complex.